paketo-buildpacks/rfcs/text/0000-add-scratch-stack.md

 Some applications consist of a single [statically-linked](https://en.wikipedia.org/wiki/Static_library) executable.
-This is most common in golang, but is also often utilized in rust.
+This is most common in Go, but is also often utilized in rust.
 It is also common in languages/toolchains not supported by Paketo like C/C++.
 These statically-linked binaries can be run on a minimally-modified empty container image (AKA "static" image) with few-to-no packages/libraries.
 Static images